typesense/typesense-website/docs-site/content/guide/next-search-bar.md

 -d
 ```

-- Verify if your docker container was created properly
+- Verify if your Docker container was created properly

 ```shell
 docker ps
 ```

-- You should see the typesense container running without any issues
+- You should see the Typesense container running without any issues

 ```shell
 CONTAINER ID   IMAGE                      COMMAND                  CREATED       STATUS       PORTS                                         NAMES
 82dd6bdfaf66   typesense/typesense:29.0   "/opt/typesense-serv…"   1 min ago   Up 1 minutes   0.0.0.0:8108->8108/tcp, [::]:8108->8108/tcp   nostalgic_babbage
 ```

 - That's it!
-You are now ready to create collections and load data into your typesense server
+You are now ready to create collections and load data into your Typesense server

-### Step 2 - Create a new book collection and load sample dataset into typesense node
+### Step 2 - Create a new book collection and load sample dataset into Typesense node

 - Typesense needs you to create a collection in order to search through documents.
 A collection is a named container that defines a schema and stores indexed documents for search.
 Collection bundles three things together